 Rob responded - Not too hard - you have a multimeter with an amps setting?
 Just set it to the highest amps setting and remove the positive battery lead.
-Place the meter between the battery and the lead, so any current flows through the meter (if the needle moves backwards reverse the meter leads).
+Place the meter between the battery and the lead, so any current flows through the meter (if the needle moves backwards or the meter read Minus amps, reverse the meter leads).
 If it just barely moves turn the meter to a lower amp setting (more sensitive).
-Once you have an obvious current reading (with the ignition off and the interior bulb removed so the readings are not "contaminated" start pulling fuses until you see a change in the meter (might even need to have TWO fuses out if there are two circuits using power).
+Once you have an obvious current reading (with the ignition off and the interior bulb removed so the readings are not "contaminated"), start pulling fuses until you see a change in the meter (might even need to pull TWO fuses out if there are two circuits using power.
 Once you have the offending fuse out, you can work out what's on that circuit and maybe find the culprit.
-The radio is sure to be part of it, especially if it has a "station memory", but usually that current it tiny and should take a long time to flatten a battery.
+The radio is sure to be part of it, especially if it is a modern radio which has a "station memory"... usually that current is tiny and should take a long time to flatten a battery, but some radios are "hungrier" than others.
 Hopefully you'll find something pulling a bit more power and that will give you a better clue.
 500 milliamps (0.5 amps) would flatten an unused battery in about 100 hours.
 50 milliamps would take more like 1000 hours (40+ days).

 I'll get the charger on it right away, then once the battery is charged I'll check for an extraneous electrical draw.